ChurchApps/FreeShowWeb/src/routes/docs/styles/+page.md

 ## Metadata

-Change the looks of show metadata og a show message, and choose when to display the metadata.
+Change the looks of show metadata or a show message, and choose when to display the metadata.